gdbecker/WebDevelopmentProjects/UdemyFrontend50Projects/25_StickyNavbar/README.md

 ## 25_ Sticky Navbar

-Navigation bar sticks to the top of the page and changes style at a scroll point on the page.
+Navigation bar sticks to the top of the page and changes style at a scroll point on the page

 ## [Live Demo: Sticky Navbar](https://25-sticky-navbar-gdbecker.replit.app/)